Ask your mentor to do a presentation, then click on these links to learn more about reusing at schools.

 - Push one nail into the end of each grid line around the perimeter.
 This takes a total of fifty-six 3-inch nails, with 2 inches of each nail anchored into the box and reinforcement material and 1 inch sticking up above the box to form a peg.
 No nail is needed in the four corners of the grid.

 - Gather 13 normal size #2 plastic grocery bags of one color/6 bags of a second color/7 bags of a third color.
 Lay each bag flat on a table.
 Fold each bag in half vertically, aligning the handles.
 Then fold once more vertically.
 Cut off the bottom hem and handles.
 Then open each bag to form a large loop.
-Reuse the scraps as pillow stuffing or bag and recycle the scraps at a local store.
+Reuse the scraps to stuff projects*, or bag and recycle the scraps at a local store.

 - Stretch 13 loops of alternating colors peg to peg horizontally.
 Then weave the 13 matching colored loops vertically.
 Be sure loops are loose on the pegs.
-Secure loops to pegs with rubber bands.
+Secure loops to pegs with rubber bands as needed.

 You can now:

-- Lace two together and add a braided handle to make a tote bag
+- Lace two mats together and add a braided handle to make a tote bag.

-- Lace two together and stuff with the scraps to make a pillow
+- Lace two mats together and stuff with the scraps to make a pillow.*

-- Lace several together flat to make an appropriate size nap mat for P/K students
+- Lace several mats together flat to make an appropriate size nap-pad for PreK students.

 Recommended Book: One Plastic Bag: Isatou Cessay and the Recycling Women of the Gambia by Mironda Paul.
 Great projects and lesson plans online.